gmartin1603/gmartin1603/README.md

 -->
 # George Martin

 ## A software engineer with a passion for creating impactful and innovative technology solutions.
-Experienced in [insert tech stack], eager to continue learning and growing in the field.
+Experienced in modern wed development technologies, eager to continue learning and growing in the field.

 ### Skills
 - React.js